Delivery included over €80.00 (Mainland Portugal)

 What is the difference between a Barolo and a Barbaresco?

-Both correspond to a DO, with delimited geographical limits, defined production and ageing standards, and made exclusively from the Nebbiolo grape variety.
+Both are DOC wines, with defined geographical boundaries and specific production and ageing regulations, made exclusively from the Nebbiolo grape variety

 Barolo

-In this DO we find the 5 most important communes for the production of Barolo wines - La Morra, Monforte d'Alba, Serralunga d'Alba, Castiglione Falletto and the commune of Barolo - which can only be released to the market in January of the 4th year after the grape harvest and must age for a minimum of 38 months of which 18 months in wood.
+In this DO we find 5 of the 11 communes (Cherasco, Diano d’Alba, Grinzane Cavour, Novello, Roddi and Verduno) most important for the production of Barolo wines – La Morra, Monforte d’Alba, Serralunga d’Alba, Castiglione Falletto and the municipality of Barolo – and it may only be released onto the market in January of the 4th year following the harvest, having undergone a minimum ageing period of 38 months, of which 18 must be in wood.

 Barbaresco

-So, when you find the reference Barolo or Barbaresco, on a label, you will know that it is a 100% Nebbiolo varietal wine produced in one of the communes of its DO, with defined production rules, minimum ageing time and great ageing potential which can be in large Slavonian oak barrels –Botti (traditional ageing) - or in French oak barrels.
+So, when you see Barolo or Barbaresco on a label, you will know that it is a wine made from 100% Nebbiolo grapes, produced in one of the communes within its DO, with defined production rules, a mandatory minimum ageing period, and great ageing potential.
+It can be produced in different styles, in large Slavonian oak barrels –Botti (traditional ageing) – or in French oak barrels, reflecting a modern ‘New World’ style.

 What are the characteristics of the Nebbiolo grape variety?